 Building Biopharmaceutical Solutions And Developing Biosimilar Products

-Using its proprietary genetic engineering technology platform, Biocure Technology has designed a suite of exclusive processes aimed at developing biosimilars, defined as biological products highly similar to FDA-approved reference products originally developed by another organization.
-Once patents for a given product are expired, companies like Biocure are able to use their own processes to design and deploy almost identical products, that meet strict FDA specifications.
+Using its proprietary genetic engineering technology platform, Biocure has designed a suite of exclusive processes aimed at developing biosimilars, defined as biological products highly similar to FDA-approved reference products originally developed by another organization.
+Once patents for a given product are expired, companies, like Biocure, are able to use their own processes to design and deploy almost identical products, that meet strict FDA specifications.
 A relatively underpopulated market, Biocure has found an opportunity in creating biosimilars like its Interferon beta-1b, used to treat multiple sclerosis (MS) symptoms.

 - Playing key role in underpopulated biosimilar market

 - Interferon beta-1b to be one of a few biosimilar products for MS in multi-billion-dollar market